Visit my Etsy shop for downloadable clipart:

 When I read about Citrasolv on a blog, I was very excited.
 The idea that I could design anything I wanted on the computer and transfer my artwork onto wood, without messy stencils and paint, was very appealing.
 I came across a cool piece of wood that was originally the top of a plant stand and painted it green with accents of white.

-I experimented with Citrasolv once and was pretty excited about the results.
-I set the poem up on the computer.
-I flipped it, so it was the mirror image, and printed it.
+I layed out the Irish Blessing text on the computer.
+I flipped the text, so it was the mirror image, and printed it.
 To do a Citrasolv transfer you need a laser printer, not an inkjet.
-I positioned the printout on my sign, taped it down so it wouldn’t move, and applied the citrasolv to the back of the paper with a cotton ball.
+I positioned the printout on my sign, (text side facing down), taped it so it wouldn’t move, and applied the Citrasolv to the back of the paper with a cotton ball.
 Using a spoon, I rubbed the back of the paper, trying to rub the entire poem.

-One my second try, things worked a little better.
-Only a few spots began to blur.
-Some areas came out light, because I didn’t adequately rub everything, but I like it, it gives it an aged look.
+Things worked better on my second try.
+A few spots blurred a little and some areas came out light, because I didn’t adequately rub everything, but it gives it an aged look.

 Tips for doing Citrasolv transfers

 - Don’t do the whole poem at once.
 It’s easier to work in sections.

 - Raw wood works better than the smooth surface of acrylic paint.

 For more on citrasolv transfer read the post that inspired me.

 Want a dose of creative inspiration?
 Sign up for my newsletter “My Creative Collection” where I feature artists and makers, and link to inspiring art, design, and craft, inspiring places, interesting books, movies, and more.
 It’s a collection of all the things inspiring me delivered to your inbox every two weeks.
 Click here to sign up.

 This post contains affiliate links to products/brands I use and recommend.
 I earn a small commission whenever you buy using these links, at no additional cost to you.
 Thank you for supporting my blog!